28th November, 2024

 If you're not sure how to calculate risk, don't worry, we will cover that in more detail below.

-Many businesses choose to use a risk matrix for a visual representation of the risk, and because the calculation of risk is never straightforward and is always opinionated.
-It's not simple maths, and even if you assign numbers to risk, it's still a decision or choice which numbers to use.
+Many businesses choose to use a risk matrix for a visual representation of the risk, because the measurement of risk is never straightforward and is always opinionated.
+It's not simple maths, and even if you assign numbers to risk, it's still a decision or choice of which numbers to use.

 5x5 risk matrix